 First year students are required to live on campus for a full academic year.
-Unless an exception is granted by the Senior Director of University Housing and New Student Programs all students, with less than 45 credits, are required to live in our residence halls.
-Most residence hall contracts are for an academic year; however, you may choose a 12 month contract.
-In order to break a contract, a special request must be made to the Senior Director of the University Housing and New Student Programs.
+Unless an exception is granted by the Associate Dean of Student Living, with less than 45 credits, are required to live in our residence halls.
+In order to break a contract, a special request must be made to the Associate Dean of Student Living.
 All requests will be reviewed by residence hall staff and be considered on an individual basis.
 Liquidation fees for housing and dining will always be assessed to your student account.

 All payments are made at the cashiers office.
 This includes deposits, prepayments, parking tickets, library fees, tuition, room and board charges, damages, apartment rent, etc. The Cashier's Office does accept credit card payments.
 The telephone number is (509) 963-2224.

 The Connection Card Office in SURC 131 handles all meal plan change requests.
 You may change your meal plan during the add/drop period for each quarter by going to our web site at www.cwu.edu/housing or in the Connection Card Office.
 The Connection Card Office can be reached at (509) 963-2711.

 Students are assigned according to the earliest deposit date of the two or three students requesting each other.
 Students with a late deposit date might not be assigned together due to lack of available rooms.
 Students must request each other by name and student identification number.

 Students are not always assigned into the residence halls they requested because the halls are full.When the requested residence halls are full, an assignment is made into another residence hall based on available space and the best program match we can make.
 Also, students with early deposit dates are assigned first.
 If you send in the deposit at a much later date, the space you requested may not be available.

 Expanded or temporary housing is temporary.
 As soon as space is available in the residence halls, a permanent residence hall room assignment will be made according to your deposit date.